 Grandpa’s Pottery in Wilmington is home to unique, one-of-a-kind, handmade pottery creations made by Ray Storer and his family.
 At their family-owned workshop, the Storer family makes hand thrown pottery as you watch and wait.
 Grandpa’s Pottery is a family business with Ray and Betty Sorer, their son and daughter-in-law.
 The Sorer’s pottery pieces have been featured and sold at the Cincinnati Art Museum and have been showcased at the Wilmington Pottery and Art Festival.
 Grandpa’s Pottery beautiful pieces are high-fired stoneware, oven proof, safe for food, and microwavable unique and handcrafted gifts.

-The Swedish home retailer IKEA is bringing its eclectic mix of furniture and house wares to Butler County, Ohio in Spring 2008.
-IKEA West Chester will offer shoppers trendy and chic designs at affordable prices and is also a fun and unique way to brighten up any home.
+The IKEA store in West Chester, Ohio: The Swedish home retailer IKEA offers an eclectic mix of furniture and house wares.
+IKEA West Chester offers offer shoppers trendy and chic designs at affordable prices and is also a fun and unique way to brighten up any home.

-Located in West Chester, the first IKEA in Ohio will span 344,000-square feet and feature 10,000 exclusively designed contemporary home furnishing items, 50 room settings, three complete model homes, a supervised children’s play area, and a 300-seat restaurant serving Swedish specialties such as meatballs with lingonberries and salmon plates, as well as American dishes.
-Other family-friendly features will include a “Children’s IKEA” area in the showroom, baby care rooms, and preferred parking.
-Butler County, located in Southwest Ohio in the Cincinnati-Dayton corridor, is The Destination Designed for You!
-For more information about IKEA West Chester and Butler County, contact the Butler County Visitors Bureau at 888-462-2282 or go towww.destinationbutlercounty.com.
+IKEA West Chester spans 344,000-square feet and feature 10,000 exclusively designed contemporary home furnishing items, 50 room settings, three complete model homes, a supervised children’s play area, and a 300-seat restaurant serving Swedish specialties such as meatballs with lingonberries and salmon plates, as well as American dishes.
+Other family-friendly features include a “Children’s IKEA” area in the showroom, baby care rooms, and preferred parking.
+This site is conveniently located off I-75 between Cincinnati and Dayton in Southwest Ohio.

 - Open daily 8:00 a.m. – 10:00 p.m.